-The RACC to comprise only independent non-executive directors and to meet at least twice per annum.
+The RACC comprises only independent non-executive directors and meets at least twice per annum.
 The Financial Director, Managing Director, representatives of the Nafprop Financial Management team and the auditors to be invited to attend but shall be excused as required by members of the Committee.
-The auditors to be given the opportunity to discuss any items considered necessary without the executives or management being present.
+The auditors are given the opportunity to discuss any items considered necessary without the executives or management being present.

 During the year three meetings were held and there was full attendance from committee members.
-The external auditors met with the RACC prior to signing the audit report.
+The external auditors met with the RACC as considered necessary during the course of the year.